-GYROTONIC® is a great tool to help golfers improve their game.
-PGA Tour coach David Rasmussen who took one look at the picture to your right and immediately knew how GYROTONIC® would benefit his clients.
+GYROTONIC® training is a great tool to help golfers improve their game.
+PGA Tour coach David Rasmussen who took one look at the picture to your right and immediately knew how Gyrotonic training would benefit his clients.
 Dave went on to become a GYROTONIC® instructor and working together with system founder Juliu Horvath, developed the teacher training “GYROTONIC® for Golfers”, which I’ve had the pleasure of taking.

 So let’s get more specific with the help of Golf Digest Magazine.

 Golf Digest online has a weekly feature, Fitness Friday.
-These seven posts from the series illustrate specific examples of postural, muscular and joint issues and include exercises or stretches that would help correct these issues.
-As a GYROTONIC® devotee, I’ve taken the purpose of these articles and illustrated how GYROTONIC® training can help correct these issues that the pros say can help your game.
+These seven posts from the series illustrate specific examples of postural, muscular and joint issues that confront golfers and include exercises or stretches that would help correct these issues.
+I’ve taken the concepts of these exercises or stretches and applied Gyrotonic training to achieve the results these golf experts are seeking.

 1. Eliminate your slouch, desk jockeys.
 (Balanced Arch)